Mikuláš Medek: Prepared paintings (1960–1963)

 The painting is a sensitive surface in which the processes and relations of his psyche are imprinted during the process by which the original idea is refined to its final realisation in the form of traces and impressions in the paint.
 The drama of movement leaves a trace in the form of a smooth surface, which acts as a bare and living wound amidst the drastic structure of the unfolded mass that forms its scab.
-The black surface in the painting may be the subject of the painting itself, while the membrane of the painting that surrounds it overlaps the other nothingness and is the negative definition of this little black nothing.
-The identification of the painter with the mass of the painting is evidenced in the titles of some of the works, where the signifying surface is given a specific dimension (Place for 6,606 Romantic cm², 1962).
+The black surface in the painting may be the subject of the painting itself, while the membrane of the painting that surrounds it overlaps with the other nothingness and is the negative definition of this little black nothing.
+The identification of the painter with the mass of the painting is evidenced in the titles of some of the works, where the signifying surface is given a specific dimension (Place for 6,606 Romantic cm2, 1962).

 Medek's paintings act as a poetic act, a cry of anguish, a dramatic event and a human message, which, alongside imagination and the intricately encoded consciousness of culture and intuition beyond the threshold of personal experience, contains above all an immediately lived reality.
 This takes on the unique character of an irrevocable fatality that establishes the urgency of Medek's testimony.
 Initially non-poetic emotions are charged with high poetic potential during the realization, without losing anything of their brutal immediacy.
 Printed into the formed painting matter, they eventually become a kind of artistic reality and an emotional appeal of the aesthetic order.
 Bohumír Mráz finds in Medek's painting the heritage of Byzantium, which is manifested in the tendency towards a special form of monumentality, a sense of absolute space and, above all, a celebration of the luminous mass of oil painting.
 The resulting effect is dominated by the experience of beauty, harmony and perfection of the painter's rendering.

-In the series Sudden Occurrences, Medek, with a slightly ironic distance, attributes an independent existence to the painting mass itself, which is the cause of minor catastrophes (Sudden Occurrence at the Border of 16,200 Pink cm², 1962–1963).
+In the series Sudden Occurrences, Medek, with a slightly ironic distance, attributes an independent existence to the painting mass itself, which is the cause of minor catastrophes (Sudden Occurrence at the Border of 16,200 Pink cm2, 1962–1963).
 The cycle of Sensitive Manifestations and Sensitive Signals responds to the situation of the individual in the modern city with its system of instructions, warnings and commands that act on the subconscious and force people to act automatically.
 The surface of the painting is dominated by small "plots" executed in engraved drawings, which will continue to dominate the subsequent stages of Medek's work.